ashcode028/Music-Genre-Classification/README.md

 ### KNN
 This model almost outperformed compared to Gaussian NB models.
-This model used basic Classifiers with Hyperparameter testing to get the best performance.

 As we can see , after HP tuning , correlation between the features has decreased, some had even 0 correlation.

 ![](https://github.com/ashcode028/Music-Genre-Classification/blob/main/PLOTS_NB_KNN_SGD/ROC_KNN.png)

 Using hyperparameter tuning :